 It’s always best to ask them for topic ideas along with a summary or an outline of the article.
 This shows you how qualified they are to write the post, and you can approve or reject the topic.

-It will also help you screen out generic posts or list posts that have already been covered by numerous other websites.
+It will also help you avoid generic posts or list posts that have already been covered by numerous other websites.

 We hope this article helped you learn how to effectively attract and manage guest bloggers in WordPress.
-You may also want to check out our guides on how to choose the best blogging platform and our expert pick of the must have WordPress plugins for all websites.
+You may also want to check out our guide on how to choose the best blogging platform and our expert picks for the must-have WordPress plugins for all websites.